intrepidbird/intrepidbird/README.md

 I compete in a lot of CTFs but write like one writeup for each of them lol.

-- 🚩 My next CTF is SekaiCTF 2023
+- 🚩 #1 Weekly on CryptoHack
+- 🏆 #10 All-Time US on CryptoHack

 ![](https://komarev.com/ghpvc/?username=realrealAlexS) ![pythonfavicon](https://github.com/realrealAlexS/realrealAlexS/assets/140008493/546e186c-f5b0-4e57-b812-82182626142e)